University Rooftop Solar Heating and Cooling Collector Systems will Service 2500 Students -World’s Largest

 The announced project is the world’s largest solar cooling installation yet.

-“The use of solar energy prevailed in producing the hot water, because gas prices in Singapore are as high as prices,” Holter explains.
+“The use of solar energy prevailed in producing the hot water, because gas prices in Singapore are as high as electricity prices,” Holter explains.
 The CEO plans to meet 100% of the hot water demand for the campus and around 30% of its cooling demand.
-Although the maximum of a solar cooling system perfectly matches the maximum solar radiation in the tropical country of Singapore, Solid estimates a relatively small collector output of 560 kWh/m2 per year due to a frequently cloudy sky.
+Although the maximum energy output of a solar cooling system perfectly matches the maximum solar radiation in the tropical country of Singapore, Solid estimates a relatively small collector output of 560 kWh/m2 per year due to a frequently cloudy sky.

 From August 2011 on, the 76,000 m2 area will host 2,500 students from 60 different countries worldwide.

 The collector area will be mounted on all of the buildings.
 Installation will begin soon and the system is thought to start operating in the spring of 2011.
-Supplying the panels is the Austrian company Ökotech, a subsidiary of the Austria.
+Supplying the panels is the Austrian company Ökotech, a subsidiary of the Solid Group Austria.
 The highly efficient Gluatmugl collectors possess a convection blocker between absorber and glass cover to minimize heating losses and reach higher temperatures than usual, which will be necessary to operate the absorption chiller with a power of 1,759 kW by Broad, China.

 “The technical design of the installation has been ready for a year.
 What took the last twelve months, were the negotiations on its financing,” Holter stresses.
 Solid had to first prove the credit-worthiness of its financing partner, the Raiffeisen-Landesbank of Steiermark (RLB).
 The Solid Group assumes the role of contractor together with its Singapore subsidiary Solid International Asia (SIA).
 The UWCSEA will repay the investment within 15 years by paying the energy costs it saved with the help of the solar installation.